mesur-io/post-quantum-signatures/spec/spec.md

 .# Abstract

+This document describes several post quantum cryptography (PQC) based digital signature schemes and how those signature schemes may be exchanged in JSON.

+{mainmatter}

+# CRYSYALS-Dilithium

-This document describes the lattice signature scheme CRYSTALS-Dilithium (CRYDI).
+This section of the document describes the lattice signature scheme CRYSTALS-Dilithium (CRYDI).
 The scheme is based on "Fiat-Shamir with Aborts"[Lyu09, Lyu12] utlizing a matrix of polynomials for key material, and a vector of polynomials for signatures.
 The parameter set is strategically chosen such that the signing algorithm is large enough to maintain zero-knowledge properties but small enough to prevent forgery of signatures.
 An example implementation and test vectors are provided.

-{mainmatter}

-# Introduction

 CRYSTALS-Dilithium is a Post Quantum approach to digital signatures that is an algorithmic apprach that seeks to ensure key pair and signing properties